Unboxed-Software/solana-course/content/compressed-nfts.md

 The simplest way to fetch data from an existing cNFT is to use the [Digital Asset Standard Read API](https://docs.solana.com/developing/guides/compressed-nfts#reading-compressed-nfts-metadata) (Read API).
 Note that this is separate from the standard JSON RPC.
 To use the Read API, you’ll need to use a supporting RPC Provider.
 Metaplex maintains a (likely non-exhaustive) [list of RPC providers](https://developers.metaplex.com/bubblegum/rpcs) that support the Read API.
 In this lesson we’ll be using [Helius](https://docs.helius.dev/compression-and-das-api/digital-asset-standard-das-api) as they have free support for Devnet.

-In order to use the Read API to fetch a specific cNFT, you need to have the cNFT’s asset ID.
+To use the Read API to fetch a specific cNFT, you need to have the cNFT’s asset ID.
 However, after minting cNFTs, you’ll have at most two pieces of information:

 1. The transaction signature
 2. The leaf index (possibly)